rvennam/istio101/workshop/GETSTARTED.md

 1. You should already have a federated IBM Cloud account using your company email address, confirm by logging in to https://cloud.ibm.com
 2. If you do not have an account, you could create your own [IBM Cloud account](https://ibm.biz/Bdzybn).
-4. Go to [Grant Cluster](http://grant-cluster-iks.mybluemix.net) web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `Frankfurt (eu-de)` region.
+4. Go to [Grant Cluster](http://grant-cluster-iks.mybluemix.net) web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `Frankfurt (EU-Central / eu-de)` region.
-5. Select `EU-Central` for the region.

     ![](README_images/get-clusters.png)